-Littles CAN access Google Apps for Education on their own!
+Littles CAN access Google Apps on their own!
 Practice and patience go a long way; have faith in your students and celebrate their accomplishments.
 Your first steps are to create a Google Classroom, and then set up devices for the students.
-The initial set up does take time, but it only has to be done once for each type of device and is so worth it!
+The initial set up does take some time, but it only has to be done once for each type of device and is so worth it!
 When we work with our students’ skills and abilities, amazing things happen!
 Check out one of my former students, who was four at the time, log herself into Google Classroom.

 Where Do I Start?